Rula Jebreal

-Rula Jebreal (رولا جبريل; רולא ג׳בריל; born 24 April 1973) is a Palestinian foreign policy analyst, journalist, novelist and screenwriter with dual Israeli and Italian citizenship.
+Rula Jebreal (/dZI'bri:l/ jib-REEL; رولا جبريل; רולא ג׳בריל; born 24 April 1973) is a Palestinian foreign policy analyst, journalist, novelist, and screenwriter with dual Israeli and Italian citizenship.
 She was a commentator for MSNBC.

 Early life and education

 Jebreal was born in Haifa, Israel, to Nigerian-born Othman Jebreal and his wife Zakia, and grew up in Jerusalem.
 Her father was a Sufi imam and a groundskeeper at Al-Aqsa Mosque.
 Her mother, who suffered from severe abuse in her childhood, committed suicide by walking into the sea and drowning in 1978, when Jebreal was 5.
-She and her sister Rania were immediately put into the Dar El-Tifel orphanage by their father and were raised there until 1991.
+She and her sister Rania were immediately put into the Dar El-Tifel orphanage by their father, and were raised there until 1991.
 She regards its founder, Hind al-Husseini, as her teacher and mother, crediting her with saving her life.
 In 1993, she received a scholarship from the Italian government to study at the University of Bologna, where she graduated with a degree in physiotherapy.

 Career

-Journalism

-Jebreal worked as a journalist in Italy for twelve years.
-In 2006 she worked with Michele Santoro as an interviewer on AnnoZero, a political television show in Italy.